UKCloud/automation_examples/ansible-examples/cor-frn-strongswan/README.md

 ### Initial Configuration

-Mandatory configuration settings are found in:

-* `group_vars/all.yaml`: Add the path to your own key, created in *Getting Started*

-* `vars/cloud-vars.yaml`: Add the name of your created SSH key in this file
+If not using, docker, you'll need to installed required python dependencies.

-* Create a python `virtualenv` to install Ansible and the OpenStack clients
+Create a python `virtualenv` to install Ansible and the OpenStack clients

 ```
 mkdir -p ~/code/openstack-venv